 I’ll use this photo I took in the desert in India as an example.

-Adding a Lens Flare in Photoshop
+How Do You Add a Lens Flare Effect in Photoshop?

 Step 1: Apply the Lens Flare Filter